UPPMAX/R-python-julia-matlab-HPC/docs/python/GPU.rst

 In a typical cluster, some GPUs are attached to a single node resulting in a CPU-GPU hybrid architecture.
 The CPU component is called the host and the GPU part the device.
-One possible layout (Kebnekaise) is as follows:
+One possible layout (Kebnekaise - the K80s are now retired) is as follows:

 .. figure:: ../../img/cpu-gpu.png
    :width: 450
    :align: center

    Schematics of a hybrid CPU-GPU architecture.
 A GPU K80 card consisting of two engines is attached to a NUMA island which in turn contains 14 cores.
 The NUMA island and the GPUs are connected through a PCI-E interconnect which makes the data transfer between both components rather slow.

 Not every Python program is suitable for GPU acceleration.
 GPUs process simple functions rapidly, and are best suited for repetitive and highly-parallel computing tasks.
 GPUs were originally designed to render high-resolution images and video concurrently and fast, but since they can perform parallel operations on multiple sets of data, they are also often used for other, non-graphical tasks.
 Common uses are machine learning and scientific computation were the GPUs can take advantage of massive parallelism.

 Many Python packages are not CUDA aware, but some have been written specifically with GPUs in mind.
 If you are usually working with for instance NumPy and SciPy, you could optimize your code for GPU computing by using CuPy which mimics most of the NumPy functions.
 Another option is using Numba, which has bindings to CUDA and lets you write CUDA kernels in Python yourself.
 This means you can use custom algorithms.

 One of the most common use of GPUs with Python is for machine learning or deep learning.
 For these cases you would use something like Tensorflow or PyTorch libraries which can handle CPU and GPU processing internally without the programmer needing to do so.

-GPUs on UPPMAX and HPC2N systems
+GPUs on UPPMAX, HPC2N, and LUNARC systems
 --------------------------------

 There are generally either not GPUs on the login nodes or they cannot be accessed for computations.